eagirre/eagirre.github.io/_pages/alumni.md

 *    Aitziber Atutxa (2014, Associate Professor at the University of the Basque Country)
 *    Arantxa Otegi (2012, senior researcher at University of the Basque Country)
 *    Beñat Zapirain (2011, at Department of Education, Basque Government)
-*    Oier Lopez de Lacalle (2009, Adjunct Professor at University of the Basque Country)
+*    Oier Lopez de Lacalle (2009, Associate Professor at University of the Basque Country)
 *    Elisabete Pociello (2008, senior researcher at Elhuyar Foundation)
 *    Mikel Lersundi (2006, Associate Professor at the University of the Basque Country)
 *    David Martinez (2004, senior researcher at IBM Watson)